 What happens if you go out of business or get hit by a bus?

-Seriously, I think what you are really asking is “what will happen to my files if I go out of business.”
+Seriously, I think what you are really asking is, “What will happen to my files if you go out of business?”
 I keep meticulous files, backups, and disks of your projects.
 You are free to request final files of your projects at any time.
-But, if I happen to be in another line of work, I would still have copies of your files and you are welcome to request them.
+Regardless of actual circumstance, I would still have copies of your files and you are welcome to request them.

 If I’m dead my husband has agreed to check my messages and give you copies of your files right after he has come out of his drunken, grieving stupor.